forseti-security/forseti-security/_docs/_latest/use/cli/cli.md

 For more information, see the [client-server architecture of Forseti]({% link _docs/latest/concepts/architecture.md %}).

+Please also note that Forseti CLI is deployed on the Forseti Server VM so the same commands can be run on the Forseti Server VM as well.
+The recommendation is to run all the commands through the Forseti Client VM as there is always a risk when granting users access to the Forseti Server VM due to the Forseti Server Service Account's elevated privilege.

 ## Show the current local configuration

 The following command outputs the current local configuration: